Category Archives: no-dig gardening

 Posted in carbon emissions, climate change & global warming, climate- & earth-friendly gardening, environment, food & kitchen gardening, garden compost & composting, no-dig gardening, organic gardening, published articles, soil | Leave a comment

-Organics On The Edge
+Organics on the Edge

 On a visit to Hough Garden, near Alderley Edge in Cheshire, I discover a decorative organic kitchen garden infused with lessons from nature.
 By John Walker.
 Published in The Garden, September 2009.
 Countless cups of tea, careful observation of nature and … Continue reading

-Posted in blog, eco gardening, ecological sustainability, environment, food & kitchen gardening, garden compost & composting, good life, green gardening, nature & the natural world, no-dig gardening, open gardens, organic gardening, published articles, soil | 1 Comment
+Posted in eco gardening, ecological sustainability, environment, food & kitchen gardening, garden compost & composting, good life, green gardening, nature & the natural world, no-dig gardening, open gardens, organic gardening, published articles, soil | 2 Comments